binqing/code_path_homework/README.md

 ```
    'or SLEEP(5)=0--'
 ```
-* The last sql command from above cause the database command to wait for 5 seconds while quering the database.
+* The last sql command from above cause the database command to wait for 5 seconds while querying the database.

 * Gif Walkthrough: